 Do you work with face charts?
 Before a new client sits in your chair, make sure you ask the right questions.
 Draw up what you think she needs to give her the best idea of what kind of work you can produce.
 In order to customize that perfect look, there are many questions you have to ask during your first consultation.
 But to start off, the following points in mind:

 - What kind of look does she want

 - Where the appointment will take place (do you have a workspace?)

 - What her budget is

 Ok, so this last one might be a little trickier.
-In order for you to set your rates, you have to find out what your client price point is.
-A makeup artist should have a clear pricing model, which can be shared with your client when you determine budget.
+In order for you to set your rates, you have to find out what your client’s price point is.
+A makeup artist should have a clear pricing model, which can be shared with your client when you determine a budget.
 Because you need to be paid for your services!
-Neither of you want to blindsided at the end of an appointment.
-Research rates in your area and go from there
+Neither of you want to be blindsided at the end of an appointment.
+Research rates in your area and goes from there

 Once a new client is actually sitting in your makeup chair, you better show off just what an amazing makeup artist you are.
 Make sure your makeup kit is organized, your brushes are clean, and your own makeup looks great!

 Since you know exactly what kind of look you will be creating (thank you, consultation), you can jump right in.
 If she is really into makeup, show her some techniques.
 If she just wants to be pampered, hand her a mirror at the end of the appointment so she can scope out her new look.
 Be super polite and friendly!
 Your new client may just be the connection to your new client base.